-If one had more primal tastes in entertainment, one could visit the Paris Gardens, just within earshot of the Globe Theatre, on the South Bank.
-The Paris Gardens was the biggest venue for bear baiting in London, an entertainment Queen Elizabeth greatly enjoyed.
+If one had more primal tastes in entertainment, one could visit the Paris Gardens, on the South Bank and just within earshot of the Globe Theatre.
+The Paris Gardens was the biggest venue for bear baiting in London, an entertainment Queen Elizabeth quite enjoyed.